batsonjay/uploadDistributor/.cline/memory/active-context.md

 # Active Context: Upload Distributor Project

 ## Most Recently Completed Step
-- Added M3U8 parser to support M3U8 playlist format
-- Integrated M3U8 parser with the daemon's songlist parsing system
-- Updated parse-songlist endpoint to handle M3U8 files
-- Verified successful parsing of M3U8 files through the daemon
+- Fixed ESM module issues with ts-node in the daemon
+- Implemented standardized logging system across all parsers
+- Fixed file extension handling in file-processor.ts to properly detect all supported file types
+- Added React StrictMode protection to prevent duplicate form submissions
-- Created comprehensive documentation for the parser implementation
+- Created comprehensive debugging notes for ESM module issues with ts-node
-- Updated existing documentation to reflect M3U8 support
+- Removed temporary test files used for debugging

 ## Current Task
-- Clean up temporary test files
-- Prepare for commit of M3U8 parser implementation
+- Prepare for commit of the fixes and improvements
-- Document TODOs for future improvements:
-  1. Investigate songlist storage location consistency
-  2. Implement unified logging approach as per docs/logging-implementation-plan.md
+- Update documentation to reflect the current state of the project
+- Ensure all parsers are working correctly with the new logging system

 ## Next Steps
+- Complete Phase 7 of the Songlist Parsing Implementation Plan:
+  - Extend LoggingUtils with additional parser-specific functions if needed
-- Implement unified logging approach as per docs/logging-implementation-plan.md
+  - Implement environment-based logging control
+  - Prepare logging infrastructure for destination uploads
 - Enhance the main upload flow (/upload) to use the new parse-songlist endpoint
 - Update the upload process to leverage the daemon's integrated songlist parser
 - Ensure proper handling of parsed results in the validation flow